dansmyers/Algorithms/README.md

 I'll grade the quizzes on a scale from 0 to 3:

 0. No submission, or too incomplete to grade.
-1. Shows effort, but has issues.
+1. Shows effort, but has serious issues.
 2. Satisfactory.
 3. Excellent, complete and correct with an attention to detail and insight that goes beyond satisfactory.